tweissler/Madlan/readme.txt

 A.setAcceptState(b);

 Do the same as above for states and events, extending State and Event accordingly.
 Each State and Event have to have a name.
+Two states can't have the same name.
 After creating your states, you must add them to the machine.
 Example:
 State b = new myState("b");